 The Writing Competition

 Since the inception of the Writing Competition, the Law Review has handled all aspects of the Writing Competition, which comprises three parts.
 First, participating students are asked to write a "Topic Analysis," a paper of approximately 3,000 words detailing the merits of a particular topic as the basis of a student Comment.
 Second, participating students must edit a short sample of legal writing.
 Third, all participants in the Writing Competition must complete a short personal statement about what they would contribute to a journal.
-The Law Review, Chicago Journal of International Law, and Legal Forum all use the same Writing Competition, and students may apply for membership on any of the three journals.
+The Law Review, Chicago Journal of International Law, Legal Forum, and University of Chicago Business Law Review all use the same Writing Competition, and students may apply for membership on any of the four journals.
 The topic is selected by the Law Review, and all relevant materials are provided in a packet that the Law Review provides.

-More infromation about the timing and contents of the 2023 Writing Competition will be provided soon.
-The journals will hold a series of informational sessions during the winter quarter to prepare students for the competition.
+The 2023 Writing Competition will take place June 3–11, 2023.
+The journals will hold a series of informational sessions during the spring quarter to prepare students for the competition.